 Dr. Kagan is a board certified obstetrician-gynecologist, graduate of New York University and the Albany Medical College of Union University.
 She completed her internship-residency at the University of California San Francisco in 1982.
 Dr. Kagan is Clinical Professor, Department of Obstetrics, Gynecology, and Reproductive Sciences, University of California, San Francisco.
 She is a North American Menopause Society (NAMS) certified Menopause Practitioner and is certified by the International Society of Clinical Densitometry (CCD).
 She specializes in gynecology with particular focus on gynecologic surgery and women’s health issues.
 She serves on national committees developing standards for menopause and osteoporosis care and is actively involved in several professional organizations including the North American Menopause Society, where she serves as a member of the NAMS Board of Trustees.
 Dr. Kagan has been recognized for many years as one of the Bay Area’s best physicians.

-President of the Medical & Scientific Advisory Board
+Co-Chair of the Medical & Scientific Advisory Board

 Dr. Karpf is an adjunct clinical professor of endocrinology at Stanford University School of Medicine, where he sees patients with osteoporosis and metabolic bone disease.
 He is board certified in internal medicine with a subspecialty in endocrinology and metabolism.
 A UC Berkeley graduate, Dr. Karpf received his medical degree from UC San Diego and completed residency in internal medicine and fellowship in endocrinology, diabetes and metabolism at UCLA/Cedars-Sinai Medical Center.
 This was followed by a fellowship in metabolic bone disease in the endocrine bone unit at UCSF, where his bench research focused on characterization and isolation of the PTH/PTHrP receptor.